ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/nlb-using-aws-load-balancer-controller/nlb-with-multiple-listeners.md

 Note that we are offloading the reconciliation to AWS Load Balancer Controller using the `service.beta.kubernetes.io/aws-load-balancer-type: external` annotation.

+For each item in the `.spec.ports` a listener rule and corresponding target group will be created.

 ## Step 3: Verify AWS Resources in AWS Console

 Visit the AWS console and verify the resources created by AWS Load Balancer Controller.

-Pay close attention to the health check configuration of the target group.
+Pay close attention to the listener rules and target groups that were created.

 Note that the Load Balancer takes some time to become `Active`.